Smart Ring Health Tracker: What Sensors Actually Matter

 Every health-tracking smart ring contains the same core component: a PPG sensor (photoplethysmography).
 It's a small LED — usually green, sometimes infrared — that shines light into your skin.
 A photodetector measures how much light is absorbed by blood flowing through your arteries.
 Blood absorbs light differently depending on volume and oxygenation, and the ring reads those fluctuations hundreds of times per second.

-From this single optical signal, algorithms derive multiple health metrics.
-The quality of the sensor, the sampling rate, and the algorithm sophistication are what separate medical-grade rings from toy-grade ones.
+From this single optical signal, algorithms derive multiple wellness metrics.
+The quality of the sensor, the sampling rate, and the algorithm sophistication are what separate well-built rings from toy-grade ones.

 Why the Finger Beats the Wrist

 The finger's palmar digital arteries are closer to the skin surface than the wrist's radial artery.
 Less tissue between sensor and blood vessel means a cleaner signal.
 The finger also has fewer tendons, less body hair, and less ambient motion artifact during sleep.
-This is why clinical pulse oximeters have always used the fingertip — long before smart rings existed.
+This is why fingertip pulse oximeters have long used the same measurement site — long before smart rings existed.

 A ring worn on the finger during sleep is essentially a miniaturized version of the clip your doctor puts on your finger during a checkup.
 A watch worn on the wrist is reading through a noisier, more complex anatomical site.